andyjost/Boost.LLVM/README.md

 # Boost.LLVM
-An EDSL for creating programs at runtime.
+An EDSL for creating programs at runtime using LLVM.